Speed Up Zig-Zag: Proof of Theorem (Invariant Measure)

 \end{lemma}

-\begin{proof}[Proof of Lemma \ref{path.differentiability.of.semigroup:1}] Due to Lemma \ref{lemma.C1.c.in.the.domain}, $f$ is in the domain of the strong generator of the SUZZ process, therefore, using standard results (see for example \cite{ethier.kurtz:86}), for any $s>0$, $P^sf$ is also in the domain of the strong generator of the SUZZ process.
-From the proof of Proposition \ref{generator:1} we get
+\begin{proof}[Proof of Lemma \ref{path.differentiability.of.semigroup:1}] Fix $t_0>0$ and let's write $g=P^{t_0}f$ for notational convenience.
+Due to Lemma \ref{lemma.C1.c.in.the.domain}, $f$ is in the domain of the strong generator of the SUZZ process, therefore, using standard results (see for example \cite{ethier.kurtz:86}), $g$ is also in the domain of the strong generator of the SUZZ process.
+From the proof of Proposition \ref{generator:1}, rewriting (\ref{eq.prop.b1:1}) we get

-The first term of the RHS is finite since $P^sf$ is in the domain of the strong generator of SUZZ and the second term can be seen to be finite using the same argument as in the proof of Proposition \ref{generator:1}.
+The first term of the RHS is finite since $g$ is in the domain of the strong generator of SUZZ and the second term can be seen to be finite using the same argument as in the proof of Proposition \ref{generator:1}.
 Since $\lim_{t \rightarrow 0}\mathbb{P}_{x,\theta}(S_0(t))=1$, we get the result. \end{proof}

-The following Lemma is the stepping stone to prove Proposition \ref{inv.measure.speed.up:1}.
+The following lemma is the stepping stone to prove Theorem \ref{inv.measure.speed.up:1}.

-\begin{lemma} Assume that the rates satisfy (\ref{rates.formula:2}), Assumptions \ref{ass.lyapunov:1} , \ref{ass.lyapunov:2} and \ref{non.evanescence.assumption:1} hold and the $(Z_t)_{t \geq 0}$ is a SUZZ process with speed function $s$.
+\begin{lemma} Assume that the rates satisfy (\ref{rates.formula:2}), Assumptions \ref{ass.lyapunov:1}, \ref{the.one.that.always.holds:1}, \ref{ass.lyapunov:2} and \ref{non.evanescence.assumption:1} hold and the $(Z_t)_{t \geq 0}$ is a SUZZ process with speed function $s$.
 Let $(P^t)_{t \geq 0}$ be the transition semi-group of a SUZZ process with speed function $s$ and let $\mathcal{A}$ be the strong generator of the SUZZ process.
-If $f \in C^1_{c}(E)$ then for all $s>0$, $P^sf \in \mathcal{D}(\mathcal{A})$ and
+If $f \in C^1_{c}(E)$ then for all $t_0>0$, $P^{t_0}f \in \mathcal{D}(\mathcal{A})$ and